ReVanced/revanced-manager/docs/README.md

 3. [❔ Troubleshooting](3_troubleshooting.md)

 ## 👋 Developer version
-Are you a contributors?
+Interested in contributing?
 Consider checking out developer version of the [documentation](/developers/README.md).

 ## ⏭️ Start here

 The next page will tell you about the prerequisites for using ReVanced Manager.

 Continue: [💼 Prerequisites](0_prerequisites.md)